-One of the most important things to grow your company is employees motivation.
+One of the most important things to grow your company is employees’ motivation.
 Why?
-Because if they feel motivated to do their work, your company will achieve the desired goals.
+If they feel motivated to do their work, your company will achieve the desired goals.
 Therefore, how to keep employees motivated and enthusiastic is one of the difficulties that bother employers’ minds.

 Simple as that, but very important for your employee.
 Give them feedback!
 This is one of the most important factors to motivate your staff.
-A right and good feedback can increase your staff skill, in order for them to keep doing a great job.
-Or even if they are doing something wrong – by giving them feedback on what is wrong, they could improve their work significantly.
+A right and good feedback can develop your staff’s skills, in order for them to keep doing a great job.
+Even if they are doing something wrong, giving them encouraging feedback on what is wrong, will help them to improve their work significantly.
 A good manager should not forget to say “thank you for the job”.
 At the end of the week, thanking the team for their accomplishments, no matter if it has been good or bad, the manager prepares staff on a positive note for next week’s work.

 2. Identity of tasks